MathSEE-Modeling-Week/Modeling-Week/README.md

 When moving forward with the exercises we will introduce UM-Bridge.
 You can check out the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html) and follow the Quickstart Guide and/or the Tutorial to get familiar with UM-Bridge.

 ## The first exercise
+We start simple by implementing the classic Monte Carlo method.
+[Example](UQ/MC.ipynb)